-Currently, there are two vacant positions on the Board due to untimely death and relocation of the two Board members.
-The Board has been notified of any nominations to fill the vacancies.
+Currently, there are two vacant positions on the Board.
+The Board is in the process of seeking nominations to fill the vacancies.

-The meetings are open to the public and agendas and minutes were posted on the website.
-The Board is appropriately represented to ensure the public interests are met and lacks conflicts of interest.
-The public is also provided an opportunity to participate in the governance process and give input through public comment sessions during quarterly Board meetings.
+Board meetings remained open to the public and agendas and minutes were posted on the website.
+(IVC15) Board membership reflected the community stakeholders and ensured public interests were met and conflicts of interest were avoided.
+The Board provided the public with the opportunity to participate in the governance process through public comment sessions during Board meetings.

-IV.
 C. 5 The governing board establishes policies consistent with the college/district/system mission to ensure the quality, integrity, and improvement of student learning programs and services and the resources necessary to support them.
 The governing board has ultimate responsibility for educational quality, legal matters, and financial integrity and stability.